Chris Newman (musician): Career

 In 2007, Newman was among the first group of honorees inducted into the Oregon Music Hall of Fame.
-Newman recorded around thirty studio albums.
+He recorded around thirty studio albums.
 Napalm Beach, featuring drummer Sam Henry (Wipers), toured Europe in 1989 and played Berlin the day the wall first came down.
 Newman continued to write music and record in his 8-track studio up to 2021.

 Death

-After being diagnosed with terminal cancer in January 2021, Chris Newman died on 9 May 2021.
+After being diagnosed with terminal cancer in January 2021, Newman died on 9 May 2021.